Personalized Robotic Object Rearrangement from Scene Context: Conclusion

 \section{Conclusion}

 In conclusion, we introduced PARSEC, an object rearrangement benchmark where robots adapt to user organizational preferences from scene context for object placement in partially arranged environments.
-PARSEC includes a novel crowdsourced dataset of 110K evaluation examples collected from 72 real users, covering 93 household objects across 15 environment instances. \rev{ We also proposed ContextSortLM, an LLM-based personalized rearrangement model that places objects in partially arranged environments by adapting to user preferences from \textit{prior} and \textit{within-scene} context while accounting for multiple valid placements.
+PARSEC includes a novel crowdsourced dataset of 110K evaluation examples collected from 72 real users, covering 93 household objects across 15 environment instances.
+To better align with real-world organizational habits, we proposed ContextSortLM, an LLM-based personalized rearrangement model that accommodates flexible user preferences by explicitly accounting for multiple valid object placements when placing items in partially arranged environments.
 We evaluated ContextSortLM and existing personalized rearrangement models on PARSEC and complemented these findings with a crowdsourced user evaluation of 108 online raters ranking model predictions based on alignment to user preferences.
 Our results highlight the importance of integrating multiple sources of scene context for personalized object placement in partially arranged environments.
 However, there are challenges in modeling environment semantics -- such as the environment's spatial layout and utility of different environment surfaces -- leading to discrepancies in inferred user preferences.
-Moreover, ContextSortLM outperforms other models in computational evaluations due to its structured preference representation, but struggles in densely occupied environments, emphasizing the need for improved techniques to integrate prior and within-scene context. }
+Moreover, ContextSortLM outperforms other models in computational evaluations and ranks among the top two in all three environment categories according to online evaluators.
+Despite this, ContextSortLM struggles in densely occupied environments, highlighting the need for better techniques to integrate prior and within-scene context.

 Finally, we note that the choice of using an LLM for our proposed approach is based on the strong performance of prior LLM-based object rearrangement models~\cite{wu2023tidybot, wang2024apricot, newman2024degustabot}.
 As LLM performance is highly dependent on the information provided in the prompt, our work provides design guidelines for future LLM-based rearrangement models.